Symplectic topology and ideal-valued measures: Introduction and main results

+By far the most nontrivial property which needs to be proved for $\tau$ is quasi-multiplica\-ti\-vity.
+To this end we develop the tool of a relative symplectic cohomology of pairs, and the whole of Section \ref{s:proofs_properties_SH_pairs} is dedicated to the proof of its existence.

 \begin{rem} Note that if $K$ is compact, then $\tau(K) = \bigcap_{U\text{ open}\supset K}\tau(U)$.
-In other words, had we used the values of $\tau$ on open sets and extended it to compact sets as in Remark \ref{rem:regularization_IVM}, we would have recovered the values in Definition \ref{def:QH_IVQM}. \end{rem}
+In other words, had we used the values of $\tau$ on open sets and extended it to compact sets as in Remark \ref{rem:regularization_IVM}, we would have recovered the values of $\tau$ on compacts as defined above. \end{rem}

-The next result is a more explicit version of our main result, Theorem \ref{thm:existence_nontrivial_IVQM} above; it is proved in Section \ref{s:proof_main_thm}.